phips28/gh-action-bump-version/README.md

   * If a commit message begins with the string "feat" then the minor version will be increased.
 This works for most common commit metadata for feature additions: `"feat: new API"` and `"feature: new API"`.
   * All other changes will increment the patch version.
-* Publish to npm using the configured token.
 * Push the bumped npm version in package.json back into the repo.
-* Push a tag for the new version to GitHub.
+* Push a tag for the new version back into the repo.